roller1187/pega-rosa/workshop.md

 Think of Network Policies as firewall rules for your cluster — defining “who can talk to whom.”

-# Exercise 6 - Accessing the Pega UI
+# Exercise 6 - Create a route and access the Pega UI

 Once the Pega web pod is healthy, we can then create a route to access the Pega login page.
 While the helm charts enable you to configure a route as part of the helm install, we will walk through the process manually for demonstration purposes.